Azure-Samples/MyDriving/Docs/RefDocs/03-Backend-DataFlows/03-01-03 Stream Analytics.md

 ## What does Stream Analytics do?

-[Azure Stream Analytics](https://azure.microsoft.com/documentation/articles/stream-analytics-introduction/) performs hot-path processing of data streaming from anywhere - devices, sensors, and the web.
-You use a SQL-like language to express the real-time data transformation.
+[Azure Stream Analytics](https://azure.microsoft.com/documentation/articles/stream-analytics-introduction/) performs fast processing of data streaming from anywhere - devices, sensors, and the web.
+You use a SQL-like language to express real-time data transformations over the incoming data.
 You can filter, join, aggregate, and transform data.
-Results are continuously passed on to the sinks you specify.
+Results are continuously streamed to the sinks you specify.
 Like other Azure services, it's hugely scaleable, secure and reliable.

-In our demo, we use Stream Analytics to process data received from ODB devices and cell phones connected through IoT Hub.
-The task of Stream Analytics is to reshape the data to an actionable form.
+In our demo application, we use Stream Analytics to process data received from ODB devices and cell phones connected through IoT Hub.
+The task of Stream Analytics is to reshape the data to actionable forms in which it can be sent on to the mobile app, machine learning, and service monitoring.

 ![](./media/sa-10.png)

 Streaming architectures contrast sharply with a more traditional approach in which incoming data is loaded immediately into a database, which is then queried by user apps.
-Updating the database is cumbersome, and it can be minutes before a the critical queries can be performed on the uploaded data.
+Updating the database is cumbersome, and it can be minutes before the critical queries can be performed on the uploaded data.

 In a streaming solution, the 'hot path' includes pipeline processing of the critical queries.
 The results are passed straight on to the output apps.
-At the same time, they can be stored in a database for later examination in a more traditional way.
+At the same time, they can be stored in a database for later inspection in a more traditional way.

 In our demo, Stream Analytics is the key pipeline for the major data paths:

-* A hot path which takes raw data from the OBD devices and mobile phones, filters and aggregates it according to a suitable set of queries in Stream Analytics, and then passes it straight on to the mobile app.
+* The hot path that takes raw data from the devices, filters and aggregates it, and then passes it straight on to the mobile app.
-* The results are also put into storage for processing by Machine Learning.
+* The Machine Learning path, which forks the processed data into a Machine Learning resource to look for patterns.
 * A cold path that moves data into archive storage, where it can be inspected at leisure with the help of Power BI.
-* Another hot path direct to Power BI, through which we can monitor our service in real time.
+* A real-time analytics path direct to Power BI, through which we can monitor our service continuously.

 ## Connecting up Stream Analytics